GoogleCloudPlatform/community/tutorials/restrict-workload-identity-with-kyverno/index.md

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

-In this tutorial, you create a GKE cluster and configure Workload Identity to access Google Cloud services from applications running within the cluster.
+In this tutorial, you create a Google Kubernetes Engine (GKE) cluster and configure Workload Identity to access Google Cloud services from applications running in the cluster.
 You use Kyverno, a Kubernetes policy engine, to enforce admission policies, which improves security and prevents configuration errors.

 [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) is the recommended way to access Google Cloud services from applications running within GKE due to its improved security properties and manageability.
 With Workload Identity, you can configure a Kubernetes service account